armanriazi/armanriazi.github.io/docs/public/blockchain/Blockchain.md

 ### GUI

-The following computer interface that is now emerging has not got a single name.
+The following computer interface that is now emerging does not have a single name.
 Instead, it is known by many names, such as Augmented Reality, Mixed Reality, Extended Reality, Extended Reality, or Mixed Computing.
 Although there might be subtle differences between all of these concepts, the one thing that they all have in common is the use of 3D space.
 Hence, these concepts are also known as **spatial computing.**

 ---